Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Debiasing Methods

 \subsection{Linear Calibration Correction (LCC)}

-For LCC, we approximate the relationship between EO-ML predictions and ground-truth wealth on the held-out calibration set by a linear transformation:
+For LCC, we approximate the relationship between EO-ML predictions and ground-truth wealth on a held-out calibration set by a linear transformation:

-where $0 < k \leq 1$ reflects shrinkage toward the mean and $m \in \mathbb{R}$ is the intercept, representing the mean fixed bias.
-This linearity might not always be empirically satisfied, but occurs regularly in our data (see, e.g., Figure \ref{fig:survey_estimates}).
+When $0 < k \leq 1$, shrinkage toward the mean is indicated; $m \in \mathbb{R}$ is the intercept, representing the mean fixed bias.
+The first equality essentially indicates that there is now conditional independence of $\hat Y_i$ from group/treatment variable $A_i\in\{0,1\}$ given $Y_i$; the second equality indicates a global affine (linear) calibration of predictions to truth, i.e., \(\mathbb{E}[\hat Y_i\mid Y_i]=kY_i+m\) with constant slope and intercept.
+This linearity might not always be empirically satisfied, but appears to occur approximately in our data (see, e.g., Figure \ref{fig:survey_estimates}).
 When these predictions are used in place of true outcomes to estimate causal effects, this shrinkage attenuates estimated treatment effects.